Immutable Log Storage as a Service on Private and Public Blockchains: Introduction

 The rest of this paper is structured as follows.
 In Section~\ref{sec:Literature Review}, we provide related works and a brief literature review on both Cloud computing and blockchain.
-In Section~\ref{sec:Background}, we review background details on blockchains and its key concepts such as hashing and binding and provide details for blockchain taxonomies.
-In Section~\ref{sec:Design of Lcaas}, we introduce the methodologies that we use to build Logchain, our prototype, and the approaches for enhancing blockchain and its capability, followed by the implementation of the hierarchical ledger.
+In Section~\ref{sec:Design of Lcaas}, we introduce the methodologies that we use to build LCaaS, our prototype, and the approaches for enhancing blockchain and its capability, followed by the implementation of the hierarchical ledger.
 In Section~\ref{sec:Validation Case Study}, we present implementation and integration details of LCaaS to blockchain vendors, namely, Ethereum and IBM Blockchain.
 In Section~\ref{sec:Results}, we analyze the results of the integration of the LCaaS model with Ethereum and IBM Blockchain.
 In Section~\ref{sec:discussions}, we discuss practical aspects of implementing LCaaS.
 In Section~\ref{sec:Threats to Validity}, we summarize potential threats to the validity of the proposed solution.
 Finally, in Section~\ref{sec:Conclusion}, we conclude the paper by providing a summary and a direction towards future work.